 Hepatocellular carcinoma (HCC) and cholangiocarcinomas of the gallbladder, intrahepatic and extrahepatic bile ducts are relatively rare but lethal cancers of the liver and bile ducts.
 HCC is commonly associated with cirrhosis due to hepatitis and other factors.
-Although there are no prospective data on the use of IMRT for the treatment of these cancers, the liver is very sensitive to radiation therapy and IMRT may have a limited role in the treatment of HCC and cholangiocarcinoma when 3D conformal therapy would result in unacceptable toxicity due to exposure of the liver and other surrounding normal tissues.
+Although there are no prospective data on the use of IMRT for the treatment of these cancers, the liver is very sensitive to radiation therapy.
+IMRT may have a limited role in the treatment of

+HCC and cholangiocarcinoma when 3D conformal therapy would result in unacceptable toxicity due to exposure of the liver and other surrounding normal tissues.
 There is growing literature support for the use of SBRT as a local treatment option for hepatocellular cancer.
 This technology remains under active investigation in many clinical situations, and more data is needed to clarify the role of SBRT.
 Patients should first be evaluated for potential curative therapy, such as resection, radiofrequency ablation (RFA), transcatheter arterial chemoembolization (TACE) or transplantation.
+Several studies have recently reported improved local control and PFS with SBRT versus treatment with RFA.

 Selective Internal Radiation Therapy (SIRT) is also known as radioembolization.
 This technique targets the delivery of small beads or microspheres containing yttrium-90 to the tumor.
-It is used for palliation of liver tumors, and is sometimes used as a bridge to liver transplantation.
+It is used for palliation of liver tumors and is sometimes used as a bridge to liver transplantation.